vertica/integrators-guide/content/data-protocols-formats/frontend-backend.md

                   <tr>
                      <td>auth_category</td>
                      <td>
                         <p>A string indicating the type of authentication the client is prepared to do.
-Recognized values are "User", "Kerberos" and "OAuth".
+Recognized values are "User", "Kerberos", "OAuth" and "SessionResume".
 Specify only one type at a time.</p>
                      </td>
                   </tr>
                   <tr>